sahnisahil/Dialogflow-Chatbot/README.md

 # Dialogflow-Chatbot
-Chatbot using wit.ai deployed on facebook messenger
+Chatbot using API.ai/DialogFlow  deployed on facebook messenger